zx80/flask-simple-auth/DOCUMENTATION.md

     …
 ```

-Inside a request handling function, methods on `app` give access to
+Inside a request handling function, additional methods on `app` give access to
 authentication-dependent data, for instance:
 - `get_user` extracts the authenticated user or raise an exception,
   and `current_user` gets the authenticated user if any, or `None`.